Altered Postcards Class Nov 20

 Limit: 15 students.
 Includes class kit + shipping

-To receive your class kit in time for class, register by Oct 30 if outside Colorado or Nov 6 if in Colorado.
+To receive your class kit in time for class, please register by Nov 10.

 This fun and easy collage class works small with a BIG punch!
 Join local artist Fran Meneley for an online class to learn how to alter a postcard with collage and simple paint techniques.
 Your humble card is now transformed into a small piece of art, suitable for sending through the mail or even framing.
 Fran begins class with a slide show of collage ideas and then demonstrates her favorite techniques for simple altering.
 She’s created a kit of materials for you to work with.
 The kit contains two postcards from her eclectic collection, a little packet of ephemera from her studio, a handout with resources and recommended books, plus a few other goodies.

 Using scissors, a glue stick, some paints and pens, and a few favorite magazines of your own as fodder for collaging, you’ll complete a couple of altered cards that are ready for a stamp and a brief note.
 Join the “slow communication” crowd and connect with a friend through a message made more personal because you designed it.
 Think of how delighted your friend will be at the fun surprise in their mailbox!